Assessment and Approvals of Foster Carers

 Applicants will be encouraged to be actively involved in contributing towards the assessment, and supported to provide their own written report/portfolio for Panel to evidence their capabilities and to support their application.

-The applicant's home will also be thoroughly checked to ensure it provides appropriate and safe accommodation for the child, as well as safe transport.
-Each child over 3 has their own bedroom or, where this is not possible; the sharing of the bedroom has been agreed by the placing authority.
+The foster home will also be thoroughly checked to ensure it provides appropriate and safe accommodation for the child, as well as safe transport.
+Each child over 3 has their own bedroom or, where this is not possible, the sharing of the bedroom has been agreed by the placing authority.
 A risk assessment must be conducted in regard to pets.

 At the end of the 10 working days, (or when the applicant's observations are received, whichever is sooner), the report, the applicant's observations on that report, if any, and any other relevant information obtained, must be sent to the fostering panel.

-The Panel will consider the written report together with all the supporting documentation and make a recommendation to the Agency Decision Maker (Fostering) regarding the outcome of the assessment, including where approval is recommended, the category of fostering recommended.
+The Panel will consider the reports together with all the supporting documentation, and make a recommendation to the Agency Decision Maker (Fostering) regarding the suitability of the applicant for fostering.

-The recommendation will be recorded in writing and, where approval is recommended, the category of fostering, any limitations of the approval to named children (for example in the case of a Connected Person as a Foster Carer) or conditions as to the age range or number of children to be placed in the foster home will also be specified.
+The recommendation, with reasons, will be recorded in writing and, where approval is recommended, the category of fostering, any limitations of the approval to named children (for example in the case of a Family and Friends Foster Carer) or conditions as to the age range or number of children to be placed in the foster home will also be specified.

-After the Fostering Panel has considered the report and made a written recommendation, the Panel Administrator will send the minutes to the Agency Decision Maker (Fostering) who will make a decision as to the approval of the foster carers based on the Panel’s recommendation. as to the approval of the foster carers based on the Panel’s recommendation.
-Where a Brief Report has been submitted to the fostering panel, the Agency Decision Maker will, take into account the fostering panel’s recommendation, make a determination about whether to terminate the assessment or whether the full assessment should be completed.
+Where a Brief Report has been submitted to the fostering panel, the Agency Decision Maker will, taking into account the fostering panel's recommendation, make a determination about whether to terminate the assessment or whether the full assessment should be completed.

 Upon approval, foster carers should be issued with an agreed form of identification to enable their role as a foster carer to be verified.